shahzaibkhalid/modaljs/README.md

 ## Use

-You can use modal.js by going to its [home page](https://shahzaibkhalid.github.io/modaljs)
+You can create your interactive modal online and download it on the fly.
+Visit [modal.js website.](https://shahzaibkhalid.github.io/modaljs)

 ## Documentation